 - Ginger.

 - Tofu.
 Extra-firm works best for this recipe.
+It has the best texture and is great at absorbing marinade.
 You'll need to press it before cooking.

 - Rice vinegar.
 You can use another variety of vinegar, such as white vinegar, if that's what you've got on hand.